intuition-dev/intuDocs/docsSrc/src/pug.md

 ```

-You can use any name/vale, and then use in Pug like
+You can use any name/vale, and then use in Pug like:
 ```pug
  p Hello #{key1}
 ```